rosado-io/docs/configuration/secret-yaml.md

 ### jwt

-`jwt` defines the JWS of generated JWT.
+`jwt` defines the JWK to sign internal use, ephemeral JWT token.
+It must be a octet key.

 ```yaml
 secrets: